 What information do I need to provide to FW Capital?

-We may collect your contact information from third-party sources such as the, British Business Bank, Tees Valley Combined Authority, Sunderland City Council, North of Tyne Combined Authority, NPF 2016 Ltd, Nations & Regions Investments Ltd, Northern Powerhouse Investments Ltd., NPIF NW, NPIF TVC, NE Property Fund, NE Commercial Property Investment Fund, SWIF, and North East Local Enterprise Partnership.
+We may also obtain your personal information from third-party sources such as the British Business Bank, Tees Valley Combined Authority, Sunderland City Council, North of Tyne Combined Authority, NPF 2016 Ltd, Nations & Regions Investments Ltd, Northern Powerhouse Investments Ltd., NPIF NW, NPIF TVC, NE Property Fund, NE Commercial Property Investment Fund, SWIF, and North East Local Enterprise Partnership.
 We will use your information to send you marketing mail that we think you would be interested in receiving.

 What does FW Capital do with my information?